JonathanWry/KG-guided-LLM-pipeline/README.md

 Data access note:

 - Original MIMIC-III raw tables are not included in this repo.
-Obtain access via PhysioNet credentialing and DUA: https://physionet.org/content/mimiciii/1.4/
-- PrimeKG can be obtained from the official project resources: https://github.com/mims-harvard/PrimeKG and https://doi.org/10.7910/DVN/IXA7BM
+- PrimeKG can be obtained from the official project resources: https://github.com/mims-harvard/PrimeKG
 - CRADLE data is not included in this repo; obtain it from the original data owners/institutional process if needed for transfer experiments.

 ## 5. Project Structure